Angzz/awesome-panoptic-segmentation/README.md

 # Awesome-Panoptic-Segmentation
-This repo is the collection of the challenging panoptic segmentation, including papers and codes.
+This repo is a collection of the challenging panoptic segmentation, including papers, codes, and tutorials.

-## What is panoptic segmentation?
+## What is Panoptic Segmentation?

+Summarize in one sentence : Panoptic Segmentation proposes to solve the semantic segmentation(*Stuff*) and instance segmentation(*Thing*) in a unified and general manner.

 <div align="center"><img src="Selection_066.png"></div>

 ## Datasets

+- Generally, the datasets which contains both semantic and instance annotations can be used to solve the challenging *panoptic* task;
 * [Cityscapes](https://www.cityscapes-dataset.com/)
 * [Mapillary Vistas](https://blog.mapillary.com/product/2017/05/03/mapillary-vistas-dataset.html)
 * [ADE20K](http://groups.csail.mit.edu/vision/datasets/ADE20K/)